osercinoglu/grinn/README.md

 getResIntCorrGUI.py additionally requires PyQt5.

+After installing all dependencies, simply clone this repository to start using it.

 ## USAGE

 This package is intended for VMD/NAMD users who would like to calculate pairwise interaction energies